TURKEY – Mediterranean East

 Until about the midpoint of his life, Paul was a member of the Pharisees, a religious party that emerged during the later Second Temple period.
 Pharisees believed in life after death, which was one of Paul’s deepest convictions.
 Pharisees were very careful students of the Hebrew Bible, and Paul was able to quote extensively from the Greek translation as it was easy to memorize the Bible.

 Paul spent much of the first half of his life persecuting the nascent Christian movement.
-Whatever his reasons, Paul’s persecutions probably involved traveling from synagogue to synagogue and urging the punishment of Jews who accepted Jesus as the messiah.
-Paul was on his way to Damascus when he had a vision that changed his life and convinced Paul that God had indeed chosen Jesus to be the promised messiah.
+Whatever his reasons, Paul’s persecutions probably involved travelling from synagogue to synagogue and urging the punishment of Jews who accepted Jesus as the Messiah.
+Paul was on his way to Damascus when he had a vision that changed his life and convinced Paul that God had indeed chosen Jesus to be the promised Messiah.
 Three years later he went to Jerusalem to become acquainted with the leading apostles there.
-After this meeting he began his famous missions to the west, preaching first in his native Syria and Cilicia.
+After this meeting he began his famous missions to the West, preaching first in his native Syria and Cilicia.
 During the next 20 years or so (c. mid-30s to mid-50s), he established several churches in Asia Minor and at least three in Europe, including the church at Corinth.

 Paul believed that his vision proved that Jesus lived in heaven, that Jesus was the Messiah and God’s Son, and that he would soon return.
 Moreover, Paul thought that the purpose of this revelation was his own appointment to preach among the Gentiles.
 The Hebrew prophets, he wrote, had predicted that in “days to come” God would restore the tribes of Israel and that the Gentiles would then turn to worship the one true God.
 Paul maintained that his place in this scheme was to win the Gentiles, both Greeks and “barbarians”—the common term for non-Greeks at the time (Romans 1:14).
 Paul asserts that he would save some of Israel indirectly, through jealousy, and that Jews would be brought to Christ because of the successful Gentile mission.
 Whereas Peter, James, and John, the chief apostles to the circumcised, had been relatively unsuccessful, God had led Paul through Asia Minor and Greece “in triumph” and had used him to spread “the fragrance that comes from knowing him [God]”.
 Since in Paul’s view God’s plan could not be frustrated, he concluded that it would work in reverse sequence—first the Gentiles, then the Jews.